Lightning-AI/pytorch-lightning/docs/Trainer/Distributed training.md

 # activate conda env
 conda activate my_env

-# REQUIRED: Load the latest NCCL version
-# the nccl version must match the cuda used to build your PyTorch distribution
-# (ie: which instructions did you follow when installing PyTorch)
-# module load NCCL/2.4.7-1-cuda.10.0

 # -------------------------
 # OPTIONAL
 # -------------------------
 # debugging flags (optional)
 # export NCCL_DEBUG=INFO
 # export PYTHONFAULTHANDLER=1

+# PyTorch comes with prebuilt NCCL support... but if you have issues with it
+# you might need to load the latest version from your  modules
+# module load NCCL/2.4.7-1-cuda.10.0

 # on your cluster you might need these:
 # set the network interface